magento/devdocs/guides/v2.0/howdoi/checkout/checkout_form.md

 </item>
 {%endhighlight%}

-### Dynamically defined forms
+### Dynamically defined forms {#dynamic_form}

-Th term dynamic refers to forms where the set of fields can change.
-For example, the fields displayed on the checkout form depend on the configuration settings.
+Dynamically defined, or dynamic, forms are the forms where the set or type of fields can change.
+For example, the fields displayed on the checkout form depend on the Admin settings: depending on the Admin > Stores > Configuration > Customers > Customer Configuration > Name and Address Options
 For such forms, you must implement a [plugin]({{page.baseurl}}extension-dev-guide/plugins.html) for the `\Magento\Checkout\Block\Checkout\LayoutProcessor::process` method.
 A plugin can add custom fields definitions to layout at run-time.
 The format of the field definition is the same as for fields defined in layout.